 The clerk is less inclined to award the costs of hearing, conference, or trial transcripts than he is regarding deposition transcripts.
 Court hearing transcripts are often taken to assist practitioners with keeping track of a myriad of court rulings on pending motions, discovery matters, trial practices, or jury instructions.
 If a transcript is ordered to assist counsel in understanding what the court has ordered, counsel can take notes themselves or assign staff to do so - but a printed court transcript is not "necessarily obtained" in the sense of § 1920.
-Use of a transcript for those purposes is a matter of "convenience of counsel" and the clerk exercises discretion and declines awards on this basis
+Use of a transcript for those purposes is a matter of "convenience of counsel" and the clerk exercises discretion and declines awards on this basis.

-A hearing transcript that is Maximum Per Page Transcript Rates "actually used" in a case, as part of the record, is far more likely to be awarded - "the most direct evidence of necessity is the actual use of materials obtained by counsel or by the court."
+A hearing transcript that is "actually used" in a case, as part of the record, is far more likely to be awarded - "the most direct evidence of necessity is the actual use of materials obtained by counsel or by the court."
 Nero v.
 Amer.
 Fam.
 Mutual Ins.
-Co., No. 11-CV-02717-PAB-MJW, WL 5323262, at 5 (D.Colo.
+Co., No. 11-CV-02717-PAB-MJW, 2013 WL 5323262, at 5 (D.Colo.
 Sept.
 23, 2013).
-Not all "cited" or referenced hearing materials will be awarded however - a transcript that is used as a means to summarize a court's rulings, that seems to duplicate information available elsewhere, or one not used by the court in reaching a decision have been grounds for a court's denial of costs for court transcripts.
+Not all "cited" or referenced hearing materials will be awarded however - a transcript referenced hearing materials will Excerpt from U.S. District Court's Court Plan on Court Reporter and Electronic Court Recorder Fees that is used as a means to summarize a court's rulings, that seems to duplicate information available elsewhere, or one not used by the court in reaching a decision have been grounds for a court's denial of costs for court transcripts.
 Crandall v.
 City & Cty. of Denver, Colo., 594 F. Supp.
 2d 1245, 1248 (D. Colo.
 2009).
 The clerk, however, will be less exacting by not examining what seems unnecessarily repetitive or by scrutinizing the record to gauge what the Court did or did not use for its important decisions.
 The clerk will be satisfied that pretrial transcripts are cited in motions or other court documents (not necessarily dispositive) and the end result was successful as to the motion.
-Nero, 2013 WL 5323262, at 5 (use of transcripts in

-TRANSCRIPTS ORIGINAL Ordinary Transcript (30 day) A transcript to be delivered within thirty (30) calendar days after receipt of an order. \$3.65 litigating discovery disputes and responding to post-judgment motion requiring reexamining of discovery issues).
+Nero, 2013 WL 5323262, at 5 (use of transcripts in litigating discovery disputes and responding to post-judgment motion requiring reexamining of discovery issues).
 See also Karsian v.
 Inter-Regional Finance Group, Inc., 13 F.Supp.2d 1085, 1091 (D. Colo.
 1998)(award of pretrial transcripts).

+TRANSCRIPTS ORIGINAL Ordinary Transcript (30 day) A transcript to be delivered within thirty (30) calendar days after receipt of an order. \$3.65